andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

   <figcaption class="figure-caption">You got a great lookin' dock, Big Tom.</figcaption>
 </figure>

-The disappointed glares that emanate from the grizzled faces of the neighboring dock builders as we scurry away pierce my heart like a krókspjót.
+The disappointed glares from the grizzled faces of the neighboring dock builders as we scurry away pierce my heart like a krókspjót.

 From the dock we make a